WWE Spoilers: Batista Is Back, Rousey Vs. Becky, And Huge Angle Reportedly Planned For ‘Raw’

 Last week was supposed to be a huge birthday celebration for Ric Flair, but it turned into a beatdown and the return of Batista to WWE.
 This week, Triple H is prepared to respond to the big-time message sent to him by his former friend in Evolution.
-Fastlane is also less than a week away, and the final build-up will continue on Monday Night Raw with a rumored huge angle prepared to go down.
+Fastlane is also less than a week away, and the final build-up will continue on Monday Night Raw with a huge rumored angle prepared to go down.

 The official website of WWE released their weekly preview for Monday Night Raw, and it looks like it is going to be a great show.
-Not only is the build-up going to continue for this weekend’s Fastlane, but it’s just a month until WrestleMania 35 and there are a lot of matches that still need to be announced.
+Not only is the build-up going to continue for next weekend’s Fastlane, but it’s just a month until WrestleMania 35 and there are a lot of matches that still need to be announced.

 Animalistic Aggression